 - For websites that don’t use good internal linking practices a sitemap is a great way to give information to crawlers about your website pages.

-- For new websites that don’t have many incoming links, a sitemap will server as a discovery tool.
+- For new websites that don’t have many incoming links, a sitemap will serve as a discovery tool.

 How to create an XML Sitemap?